JetBrains/teamcity-documentation/topics/teamcity-home-directory.md

 [//]: # (title: TeamCity Home Directory)
 [//]: # (auxiliary-id: TeamCity Home Directory)

-The _TeamCity Home Directory_ or the _TeamCity Installation Directory_ is the directory where the TeamCity server application files and libraries have been unpacked when TeamCity was [installed](installing-and-configuring-the-teamcity-server.md#Installing+TeamCity+Server).
+The _TeamCity Home Directory_ or the _TeamCity Installation Directory_ is the directory where the TeamCity server application files and libraries were unpacked during the TeamCity [installation](installing-and-configuring-the-teamcity-server.md#Installing+TeamCity+Server).
 The location of the TeamCity Home directory is defined when you install the TeamCity server.
 The default directory suggested by the Windows [installation package](installing-and-configuring-the-teamcity-server.md#Installing+TeamCity+Server) is `C:\TeamCity`; however, TeamCity can be installed into any directory.
 {product="tc"}

 The _TeamCity Home Directory_ or the _TeamCity Installation Directory_ is the directory where the TeamCity server application files and libraries are stored.
 For TeamCity Cloud instances, this directory is fully operated by the TeamCity team.